 Just like Spaghetti-os and Oatmeal Cream Pies, Pop Tarts are one of those things I loved when I was kid but have tried to stay away from as an adult.
-But since I had so much fun learning to make those other favorites at home, I figured it was time I finally attempted a Pop Tart.
-With the other recipes I was trying to make a homemade version that was close to the taste and texture of the originals.
+But since I had so much fun learning to make those other favorites at home, I figured it was time I finally attempted homemade Pop Tarts.
+With the other recipes, I was trying to make a homemade version that was close to the taste and texture of the originals.
 This time I wanted to make a healthier Pop Tart.
 But one that still, you know, tastes good.
-And while this recipe isn’t especially low fat (by my calculations it’s about the same as the store bought version), after some trial and error I feel like I came up with a satisfying compromise.
+And while this recipe isn’t especially low fat (by my calculations it’s about the same as the store-bought version), after some trial and error I feel like I came up with a satisfying compromise.

 A Pop Tart is pretty much just pie crust with some type of filling, so the pastry dough is the most important part.
 I tried out several different “healthy” pie crust recipes first.
 Lesson learned: pie crust without butter SUCKS.
 It just does.
 But thanks to a tip from a reader (Thanks, Shel!), I figured out you can substitute healthier coconut oil for shortening.
 So while this dough does have butter, there’s no gross shortening and it’s still flaky and moist.
 Yay!